kurtosis-tech/kurtosis/docs/docs/quickstart.md

 For a quick read on what Kurtosis is and what problems Kurtosis aims to solve, our [introduction page][homepage] will be a great starting point, alongside our [motivations behind starting Kurtosis][why-we-built-kurtosis-explanation].

-:::tip What You'll Do
+:::tip What We'll Do

 - Start a containerized Postgres database in Kurtosis
-- Seed your database with test data using task sequencing
+- Seed our database with test data using task sequencing
-- Connect an API server to your database using dynamic service dependencies
+- Connect an API server to our database using dynamic service dependencies
-- Parameterize your application setup in order to automate loading data into your API
+- Parameterize our application setup in order to automate loading data into our API
 :::a

 <details><summary>Getting help and giving feedback</summary>